openenclave/openenclave/new_platforms/vscode-extension/README.md

 1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave`
 2. Navigate to `new_platforms\vscode-extension` in the cloned folder.
-3. Run npm to install the dependencies: `npm install`
+3. Run npm to install the dependencies: `npm install` (see Requirements section for npm installation link)
 4. Start VSCode: `code .`
 5. Start the extension using F5